*This post may contain affiliate links. Please read our disclosure policy for more info.

-If you’ve got two or more people, you cannot beat the accessibility of an RV.
+If you’ve got two or more people, you cannot beat the accessibility of a small RV.
 Imagine having virtually everything you need in reach throughout your road trips.

 Feeling hungry?
 Go snag something from the fridge or pop a pizza in the oven.
 Need a break?
 Snuggle up in bed for a nap while someone else takes over driving duty.
 Gotta pee?
 No need to take a bathroom break when you can use the restroom without a rest stop.

-Small RVs are also usually much more maneuverable than both Large RVs and trailers.
+The best small RVs are usually much more maneuverable and get better gas mileage than large RVs and camper trailers.
 This opens up endless possibilities for your adventures, like boondocking in remote areas.